aicis/fresco/doc/source/quickstart.rst

 Your First FRESCO Application
 -----------------------------

-AES is a commenly used encryption scheme.
+AES is a commonly used encryption scheme.
 It transforms a plaintext :math:`p` and a key :math:`k` into a ciphertext :math:`c`, such that no-one can learn anything about :math:`p` only by looking at :math:`c`.
-Anyone knowing both the cipertext :math:`c` *and* the key :math:`k` can, however, easily obtain the original plaintext.
+Anyone knowing both the ciphertext :math:`c` *and* the key :math:`k` can, however, easily obtain the original plaintext.

 Suppose that we have two parties, *Alice* and *Bob*.
 Alice holds